JasonDerulo1259/Sexeca-FreeVersion/README.md

 ## Output File
 The formatting in the text file is displayed at the top of the document, But just incase here it is:

- Sexeca - by JasonDerulo1259

-Sexeca - by JasonDerulo1259

 ##### Abbreviations:
 ##### MC - Multiple Choice
 ##### WF - Word Fill